-Course Description: The primary literature will be used to cover advanced topics in determination of protein structure and dynamics.
-Topics include characterization of protein structure and dynamics by X-ray crystallography, nuclear magnetic resonance, spectroscopy, cryo-electron optical super resolution microscopy, and fluorescence spectroscopy, mass spectrometry, and computational methods.
+Course Description: The primary literature and lecture handouts will be used to cover advanced topics in structure determination and dynamics of biological macromolecules.
+Topics include structure and dynamics by X-ray crystallography, nuclear magnetic resonance (NMR) spectroscopy, cryo electron microscopy, optical super resolution microscopy, fluorescence and circular dichroism spectroscopy, mass spectrometry, analytical ultracentrifugation, and computational methods.
 Emphasis is placed on how structure and dynamics of proteins relates to their function and mechanism.
+Grading is based on homework assignments, paper presentation, and class participation.